SalesforceLabs/RevenueCloudCodeSamples/AgentforceQuoting/README.markdown

-# Salesforce Quoting AI agent Deployment Instructions
+# Salesforce Agentforce Quoting agent Deployment Instructions

 Follow these steps to ensure proper setup and deployment of the Salesforce project.